aucontraire/cognivault/README.md

 *What CogniVault does - the essential capabilities that make it a powerful thinking partner*

 - 🧠 **Multi-agent orchestration**: Four specialized agents (Refiner, Historian, Critic, Synthesis) for structured thought reflection
-- 🔁 **LangGraph-powered execution**: Production DAG-based orchestration with checkpointing and conversation rollback
+- 🔁 **LangGraph-powered execution**: Advanced DAG-based orchestration with checkpointing and conversation rollback
-- 🧠 **Enhanced intelligent routing**: Algorithm-driven agent selection with performance optimization and constraint validation
+- 🧠 **Enhanced intelligent routing**: OPERATIONAL algorithm-driven agent selection with performance optimization and constraint validation
 - 🌊 **Event-driven architecture**: Comprehensive event system with workflow tracking, metrics collection, and observability
 - 📄 **Markdown-ready output**: Integration-friendly output for personal wikis and knowledge management systems
 - 🔄 **Swappable LLM backends**: Plug-and-play support for OpenAI or stubs via configuration